Coccidia in Goat Kids

 Coccidia is a parasite found in all goats.
 Some say goats only die of it due to poor conditions, but I believe that is a myth.
-Coccidia levels are generally manageable for goats – they are simply a natural part of their body, but when a goat becomes stressed, or the weather starts to change, the Coccidia can rise to a level that is dangerous to goats.
+Coccidia levels are usually manageable for goats.
+They are simply a natural part of their body.
+But when a goat becomes stressed, or the weather starts to change, the Coccidia can rise to a dangerous level.
 This is when goats die.

-After researching Coccidiosis, I found multiple people state that regardless if they see symptoms or not, they treat kid goats at exactly 21 days of age, and again 21 days later, sometimes even a third time.
+I found multiple people state that if they see symptoms or not, they treat kid goats at exactly 21 days of age, and again 21 days later.
+Some owners even opt to treat for a third time.
 That’s how bad this nasty bug is.
 Kid goats simply don’t have the immune system to fight off even normal levels of the parasite.
 While I’m not sure if that extreme pre-treatment is necessary, it is an interesting piece of information.

 Why 21 days?
-Well, the eggs of Coccidia take exactly 21 days to hatch, so even if you treated your kid earlier than that, it wouldn’t do any good.
-You want to tackle this sucker right when it hatches, before it has a chance to start eating away at the kid’s intestines (which is what causes the blood).
-Bloody diarrhea is usually the telltale sign for Coccidia, but by that time, it is generally too late to save the goat (ex: Rosemary).
-However, a goat can have Coccidiosis and not have diarrhea, the only way to truly know is to have their stools tested.
+The eggs of Coccidia take exactly 21 days to hatch.
+Begin treatment right when it hatches, before it has a chance to start eating away at the intestines.
+Bloody diarrhea is usually the telltale sign for Coccidia.
+Keep in mind, it is usually too late to treat and save your goat at this point.
+A goat can have Coccidiosis and not have diarrhea.
+The only way to truly know is to have their stools tested.

 Oh, but wait, it gets even worse.
-This parasite doesn’t die when it leaves the body, it stays on the ground and can live for up to 21 days.
+This parasite doesn’t die when it leaves the body and stays on the ground for up to 21 days.
 I have read a few pieces stating up to 6 months, but the parasite can only survive in a host.
 If it hatches after the 21 day cycle, and doesn’t find a host, it will die.
 What does that mean for the rest of the herd?
 It means that this parasite is the equivalent of Parvo for dogs.
-It is incredibly contagious, and any goats who have been around another goat with the parasite are very likely to also contract it.
+It’s incredibly contagious, and goats in proximity around another infected goat are very likely to contract it.